 Simon supervises postgraduate research students, both in the field of sports law and other areas related to his expertise.

-Simon holds LLB and LLM degrees from the University of Hull, a PGCert in Higher Education from Nottingham Trent University and is a Fellow of the Higher Education Academy.
+Simon holds Bachelors and Masters degrees from the University of Hull, a PGCert in Higher Education from Nottingham Trent University and is a Fellow of the Higher Education Academy.
 He joined Nottingham Law School as a Lecturer in 2001.
-Prior to this Simon held positions a Research Associate at the Centre for Sport and Law at King's College, University of London, and a Research Fellow at the International Sports Law Centre, Anglia Ruskin University.
+Prior to this Simon held positions as a Research Associate at the Centre for Sport and Law at King's College, University of London, and a Research Fellow at the International Sports Law Centre, Anglia Ruskin University.

-> Simon has acted as an external examiner for the examination of PhD candidates at a number of institutions, both in the UK and overseas, and is currently an external examiner for law programmes at other UK universities.
+Simon has acted as an external examiner for the examination of PhD candidates at a number of institutions, both in the UK and overseas, and is currently an external examiner for law programmes at other UK universities.

-> Simon is available to comment on all aspects of sports law.
-He has expertise across a wide range of legal topics related to sport, including but not limited to:
+Simon is available to comment on all aspects of sports law.
+He has expertise across a wide range of legal topics related to sport.